cfpb/design-system/docs/pages/video.md

           gyroscope; picture-in-picture" allowfullscreen></iframe>
         variation_description: The bureau livestreams field hearings, consumer advisory board meetings, town halls, and more.
-After these events are broadcast live, we upload them to Youtube for documentation purposes.
+After these events are broadcast live, we upload them to YouTube for documentation purposes.
         variation_name: Event
         variation_code_snippet_rendered: ""
-use_cases: >-
+use_cases: |-
-  Video can be a unique, creative solution to address the bureau's needs.
   Typically, we find video is best used to:

   * Connect with people in an emotional or human way
   * Make complicated concepts simpler
   * Share information or help provide education
   * Document live events
 guidelines: >-
   ### Preproduction